Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/index.md

 In the **"Tutorial"** each step concentrates on fundamental ideas about *Taipy*.

+## Objective of the Application

+You are about to create a comprehensive multi-page application designed for data visualization, predictive analytics, and comparative assessment.
+This app processes sales figures for display.
+One of its dedicated pages allows you to use two predictive models where predictions can be fine-tuned through some parameters.
+To round it off, the performance page offers a graphical comparison of various predictive outcomes.

 ## Before we begin

 Three packages have to be installed: